hammad0316/LiftingAppv1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README contains the versions best compatible and steps that are necessary to get the application up and running.

 Versions:

     - Ruby: 2.4.1

     - Rails: 5.1.4

     - Postgresql: 10.5

 How to run:

     1) Run bundle install in root folder

     2) cd client

     3) Run 'yarn install'

     4) Go into root

     5) Run 'rake db:migrate'

     6) Run 'rake db:seed'

     7) To start both back end and front end run 'rake start' in root folder

     8) Back end will be at http://localhost.com:3001

     9) Front end will be at http://localhost.com:3000